Septic Tank Bacteria: How does a Septic Tank work?

 Fiberglass waste tanks:

 Fiberglass waste tanks are popular for Aeration Treatment Units.
-Aeration Treatment Units are mini sewer treatment plants that breed the good septic bacteria that help keep your drain field clean and working.
+Aeration Treatment Units are mini sewer treatment plants.
+They breed the good septic bacteria.
+These bacteria help keep your drain field clean and working.
 Aeration Treatment Units and very good for the environment when installed and operated properly.

 The septic baffle:

-With each type of septic tank, there is at least one baffle to stop or slow down the waste that enters from the home or building, The septic baffle is the main filtering device in a waste tank, and I say second to a septic tank filter.
+Every type of septic tank contains at least one baffle.
+The baffle stops or slows down the waste that enters from the home or building.
+The septic baffle is the main filtering device in a waste tank.
+I say it is second to a septic tank filter.
 Your septic tank is a giant filtering device that keeps your drain field clean.
 There can be multiple baffles in a septic tank.
 The septic baffle and the septic tank filter are the environment’s best friends.

 The journey of human waste thru a septic tank.